128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-paths-as-next-hop         Generate paths on a node as next-hops paths-as-service-route    Generate paths on a node as service-route
+- paths-as-next-hop:        Generate paths on a node as next-hops
+- paths-as-service-route:    Generate paths on a node as service-route

 ## `configure authority metrics-profile`